Posted on January 10, 2020

 3. The Hot Lake Hotel in La Grande, Oregon

 The Hot Lake Hotel is one of the oldest historic buildings in Oregon dating back to 1864.
-In 1934, half of the building burned down.
+In 1934, half of the buildings burned down.
 During WWII the building served as a nurse’s training school.
 After the war, the hotel changed hands several times before it became a hotel, museum, and spa.
 In 1979, the Hot Lake Hotel was added to the National Register of Historic Places.
 Over the years the hotel has become known as one of the most haunted places to visit in all of Oregon.
 Many people report strange figures walking the grounds in the dead of night.
 Others hear strange voices and footsteps that staff believe are the former guests of the hotel.

 4. The Geiser Grand Hotel in Baker City, Oregon

 One of the most historic hotels in all of Oregon is the Geiser Grand Hotel.
 It first opened its doors in 1889 and was known as the “Queen of the Mines” during the Gold Rush.
-For many years, the hotel hosted Oregon’s high class society.
+For many years, the hotel hosted Oregon’s high-class society.
 When WWII began the hotel had to be used as a hospital and eventually Oregon’s wealthy patrons moved on to different hotels.
 For many years after the war, the hotel was abandoned.
 Eventually, it was restored and became the Geiser Grand hotel.
 According to local ghost hunters, the spirits of the hotel are mostly friendly.
 The most famous ghost of the hotel goes by the name “Lady in Blue” because she always appears to guests in a long flowing blue gown.

 5. The Dammasch State Hospital in Wilsonville, Oregon

 The Dammasch State Hospital, opened in the early 1960s, was named after Dr. Ferdinand H. Dammasch one of the most famous mental health doctors in the state.
 The site, now demolished, was used to house the states mentally ill and infirm.
 After the hospital and its surrounding buildings were closed the state decided to build a women’s prison at the site.
-Because the site was located within a couple miles of suburban neighborhoods locals protested the build.
+Because the site was located within a couple of miles of suburban neighborhoods locals protested the build.
 County officials decided against angering the locals further and developed more housing at the site instead.
 Today, visitors of the site report seeing strange orbs floating about the grounds.
 Many people believe they are the spirits of the hospital’s long lost patients.

 6. Multnomah Falls in Columbia River Gorge, Oregon